Limited Time Offer

 - Blurry vision

-These considerations are similar whether you receive esketamine for depression or a ketamine injection for pain management; side effects of ketamine infusion for pain closely mirror those in psychiatric care.
+These considerations are similar whether you receive ketamine for depression or a ketamine injection for pain management; side effects of ketamine infusion for pain closely mirror those in psychiatric care.
 Fortunately, these physical reactions peak during the session and fade rapidly once the medication stops.
 As the temporary dizziness subsides and you prepare to safely leave the clinic, your focus will naturally shift toward managing the 24-hour after-effect window: fatigue, mood shifts, and driving safety.

 How the medicine enters your body directly impacts how intensely you feel it.
 Because it is delivered straight into the bloodstream, doctors can manage any side effect of ketamine infusion-like sudden nausea or a spike in heart rate-by simply turning down the IV drip.
 This precision makes the intravenous route highly controlled, allowing medical staff to stop the treatment instantly if you feel overwhelmed by the temporary psychological shift.